By: Sharon Aron Baron

 Did you know that the City of Tamarac has an ordinance requiring people to remove their dog poop?
-According to a Tamarac official, it is difficult to enforce.
+According to a Tamarac official, it isn’t easy to enforce.
 Why?
 Because To issue a Notice of Violation, a police officer must witness the violation.
 So don’t waste your time calling BSO if you see this type of crime on our streets.
 These emergencies are not high on their list of priorities, even though many residents believe this is akin to committing a felony.

 Neighborhoods must be held responsible and enforce their own set of rules if owners refuse to pick up after their dogs.
 Hernani is a town in Northern Spain that has set up a DNA database to track down reluctant pooper-scoopers.
 This works because all pet owners in this town must have their dog’s DNA put in their database.
 Any poop found in the streets will be collected by a “team” and sent to their laboratories for analysis.
 Owners whose dogs match the DNA will be tracked down and will face fines up to $400.
 I don’t foresee the City of Tamarac going as far as the town of Hernani.

 Original ordinance from the City of Tamarac that addresses this issue: